KhornVictor/I3_OOP_pos_java/README.md

 # POS-System

-A Point of Sale (POS) System developed in Java using Object-Oriented Programming principles.
+A Point of Sale (POS) System developed in Java using Object-Oriented Programming principles. sdfsdfsdf

 ## Folder Structure